Animal welfare and rights in Italy: Rearing

-The protection of animals kept for farming purposes conveys to the farming community conditions for all species of animals kept for the production of food, wool, skin, fur, etc. The law states that animals should be provided with food, water, care, and any other factor needed to satisfy the overall well- being of the animal.
+The protection of animals kept for farming purposes specifies, to the farming community, conditions for all species of animals kept for the production of food, wool, skin, fur, etc. The law states that animals should be provided with food, water, care, and any other factor needed to satisfy the overall well-being of the animal.
 Animals should be given freedom of movement and satisfactory environmental conditions.
-Also animals, that require the constant attention of humans should be inspected at least once a day.
-In the event of breeding, no procedure that is likely to cause suffering or harm must not be carried out.
+Also, animals that require the constant attention of humans should be inspected at least once a day.
+In the event of breeding, any procedure that is likely to cause suffering or harm must not be carried out.
 No animal should be kept for farming purposes if it is considered a danger to their health.

 In Italy, Legislative Decree No. 146/2001 implements Council Directive 98/58/EC concerning the protection of animals kept for farming purposes.
 Animals are defined as being any animal, including fish, reptiles and amphibians bred or kept for the production of foodstuffs, wool, leather, furs or for other agricultural purpose.
 The Decree excludes invertebrates and experimental animals, animals living in the wild, and animals destined to participate in competitions, exhibitions, events, cultural/sporting events.